tucanlib/tucan-tools/README.md

 Outputs the difference of your grades to the grades of the others.

 Caveat: Only exports grades where the Notenspiegel is available.
-This is by choice not accident, so technically no caveat but will be felt as one.
+This is by choice, not accident - so technically no caveat but will be felt as one.

 ```bash
 # Needed: python3 and pip3 or pip.exe or whatever